 Montreal Symphony House, Concert hall at Place des Arts, Montreal, Canada

-The hall opened in September 2011 with a performance of Beethoven's Ninth Symphony conducted by Kent Nagano.
-It was built to serve as a new home for the Montreal Symphony Orchestra and other classical ensembles.
+The hall opened in September 2011 with a performance of Beethoven's Ninth Symphony conducted by Kent Nagano, becoming the home of the Montreal Symphony Orchestra.
+Before that, the orchestra performed in the nearby Salle Wilfrid-Pelletier, which was not built with orchestral sound in mind.

 The venue serves as a hub for classical music lovers in Montreal and draws audiences who care deeply about orchestral performances.
 Visitors experience a thriving music scene where local and international artists come together to share their work.